ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

--  If the TIPS request does not have a "resource-id" field, the error code of the error message MUST be `E_MISSING_FIELD` and the "field" field SHOULD be "resource-id".
+-  If the TIPS request does not have a "resource-id" field, the error code of the error message MUST be `E_MISSING_FIELD` and the "field" field MUST be "resource-id".
 The TIPS service MUST NOT create any TIPS view.

 -  If the "resource-id" field is invalid or is not associated with